GasComIT/Jetpack/README.md

 **Note:** install `qrcode-terminal` using `yarn add qrcode-terminal` to auto-print the QR to the terminal.

-### ☊  Notable Differences Between Jetpack v4 & v5

-1. Jetpack has been written from the ground up to have a more "functional" structure.
-This is done primarily for simplicity & more testability
-2. The Jetpack event emitter will emit all events and be used to generate a source of truth for the connected user's account.
-Access the event emitter using (`sock.ev`)
-3. Jetpack no longer maintains an internal state of chats/contacts/messages.
-You should ideally take this on your own, simply because your state in MD is its own source of truth & there is no one-size-fits-all way to handle the storage for this.
-However, a simple storage extension has been provided.
-This also serves as a good demonstration of how to use the Baileys event emitter to construct a source of truth.
-4. A Jetpack "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
-I felt the entire Baileys object became too bloated as it supported too many configurations.
-You're encouraged to write your own implementation to handle missing functionality.
-5. Moreover, Jetpack does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up on your own with your own rules, check the example script)

-### ☊ Configuring the Connection

-You can configure the connection by passing a `SocketConfig` object.

 The entire `SocketConfig` structure is mentioned here with default values:
 ``` ts